pbinkley/rcb-manual/sections/14-conclusion.md

 will not meet present needs.
-What is necessary is a new design, and the use of new techniques, to the end that editions will finance themselves regardless of the number of buyers---whether it be ten or ten thousand.&nbsp;{%- include pagebreak.html canvas=365 -%}&nbsp;
+What is necessary is a new design, and the use of new techniques, to the end that editions will finance themselves regardless of the number of buyers---whether it be ten or ten thousand. {% include pagebreak.html canvas=365 %}

 ## Concentration of Processing Services for Microcopying